Free things to do in London are everywhere, and that’s something many visitors don’t realise at first.

 A contemporary art gallery in Chelsea with rotating exhibitions and mostly free entry.
 It’s bold, modern, and a refreshing contrast to London’s more classical museums.

 Tip: Some exhibitions are ticketed, so check the official website before you go.
-Combine your visit with a stroll around Sloane Square and the surrounding streets — one of London’s most elegant areas to wander for free.
+Afterwards, combine your visit with a stroll around Sloane Square and the surrounding streets, one of London’s most elegant areas to wander for free.

 Imperial War Museum

 A powerful and free museum exploring modern conflict, personal stories, and global history.
-It’s thought-provoking without being overwhelming.
+Through photographs, letters, artefacts, and immersive exhibitions, it brings the human side of war into focus.
+It’s thought-provoking without being overwhelming and offers a deeper perspective on events that shaped the modern world.

-Tip: Focus on one or two sections only; the museum is large, and short visits work best.
+Tip: Focus on one or two sections only.
+The museum is large, and trying to see everything can feel exhausting.
+Short, focused visits usually make the experience much more meaningful.

 Free Parks & Green Spaces (Nature, Walking & Calm)